spacetelescope/romancal/docs/roman/stpipe/user_step.rst

     1. Value specified on the command-line: ``strun step.asdf --par=value_that_will_be_used``
     2. Value found in the user-specified parameter file
-    3. CRDS-retrieved parameter reference
-    4. ``Step``-coded default, determined by the parameter definition ``Step.spec``
+    3. ``Step``-coded default, determined by the parameter definition ``Step.spec``

-For pipelines, if a pipeline parameter file specifies a value for a step in the pipeline, that takes precedence over any step-specific value found, either from a step-specific parameter file or CRDS-retrieved step-specific parameter file.
+For pipelines, if a pipeline parameter file specifies a value for a step in the pipeline, that takes precedence over any step-specific value found from a step-specific parameter file.
 The full order of precedence for a pipeline and its sub steps is as follows:

     1. Value specified on the command-line: ``strun pipeline.asdf --steps.step.par=value_that_will_be_used``
     2. Value found in the user-specified pipeline parameter file: ``strun pipeline.asdf``
     3. Value found in the parameter file specified in a pipeline parameter file
-    4. CRDS-retrieved parameter reference for the pipeline
-    5. CRDS-retrieved parameter reference for each sub-step
-    6. ``Pipeline``-coded default for itself and all sub-steps
+    4. ``Pipeline``-coded default for itself and all sub-steps
-    7. ``Step``-coded default for each sub-step
+    5. ``Step``-coded default for each sub-step

 Debugging